Absolute $\mathcal F$-Borel classes: Broom spaces and their F-alpha parametrization

 \begin{definition}[Infinite broom sets\footnote{In \cite{talagrand1985choquet} these systems are denoted as $\mc A_\alpha$, but we have to use a different letter to distinguish between infinite brooms and additive Borel classes.
+The letter $\mc E$ is supposed to stand for ``extension" (of $\mc B$).
 Note also that Talagrand's collections $\mc A_n$, $n\in\omega$, correspond to our $\mc E_{n+1}$ (for $\alpha\geq \omega$ the enumeration is the same).}] For $\alpha\leq\omega_1$ we define